jborjon/jborjon.github.io/portfolio/7-tips-to-conquer-job-search-burnout.md

 Of course, some anxiety is inevitable, and you can work through it.
 But unmanaged anxiety can quickly spin out of control.

 So don’t put off self-care and personal development.
 Rest.
 Exercise.
 Eat well.
-Take deep breaths and [practice mindfulness](https://www.psychologytoday.com/us/basics/mindfulness){:target="_blank"}.
+Take deep breaths and [practice mindfulness](https://www.psychologytoday.com/us/basics/mindfulness){:target="_blank" rel="noopener"}.
 Volunteer or pursue a hobby that makes you feel you’re exercising your occupational identity, or that’s just plain fun for you.
 Schedule time to do these things.

 If you don’t see how self-care could ever help reduce your anxiety, it’s time to try it anyway.
 You’ll be surprised.